How to Get Kittens to Bond with a Tabby Cat

 Cats, including kittens and tabby cats, thrive on routine and structure.
 Establish a structured sleep routine by ensuring they have separate and comfortable sleeping areas.
 Encourage them to follow the routine by providing cozy beds, blankets, or even designated spots on furniture where they feel safe and secure during their rest.

-See also The Origin of Tabby Cats
+See also Distinguishing Characteristics of a Calico Tabby Cat

 Regular grooming sessions for both cats